[Watch the Video Below: The Hope of Easter]

 Luke 24:21 But we trusted that it had been he which should have redeemed Israel: and beside all this, today is the third day since these things were done.

 This was on Sunday, during the daylight hours, and their reference to “since these things were done” was to the crucifixion (Luke 24:20).
 Let’s count: With a Thursday crucifixion, the first day since Jesus’ crucifixion was on Friday, the second on Saturday and the “third day since these things” was on Sunday.
-If it had taken place on Wednesday, Sunday would have been the fourth day; and if on Friday, Sunday would have been the second day “since these things.”
+If it had occurred on Wednesday, Sunday would have been the fourth day, and if on Friday, Sunday would have been the second day “since these things.”

 In Conclusion

-Remember that the actual day of the week is not what is important.
-Many will come to different opinions on this and no one knows for certain on which day of the week the crucifixion took place.
+Remember that the actual day of the week is not what matters.
+Many will have different opinions on this, and no one knows for certain on which day of the week the crucifixion took place.

 What is truly important is to remember that Jesus, in total obedience to His Father’s will, gave His life to pay for our sins.
 We know that He was our Paschal Lamb, slain on the 14th of Nisan and that He rose victoriously from the grave three days later.
 While we are told to remember His crucifixion, we are also to rejoice in His resurrection.
 We worship the Risen Lord, who reigns as King in our hearts!